Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Haku | Voice Actor: Jason Marsden

-Haku, a character from Spirited Away
+Haku, the mysterious boy and river spirit from Spirited Away

 Haku’s Basic Information